 By just asking a couple of questions like that, the salesperson would have known quickly that it would not be a good use of his time to schedule a sales meeting with me.

-By also asking a few more pre-qualifying questions, he might also be able to tailor his demo to my needs and talk more specifically about what I need or how I do things.
+By asking a few more pre-qualifying questions, he might also be able to tailor his demo to my needs and talk more specifically about what I need or how I do things.

 Focused more on me during the first part of the meeting

-Cold calls can be quick, and sometimes you might not have time to get the key questions.
+Cold calls can be quick, and sometimes, you might not have time to get the key questions.
 If this happens, as it clearly did in this case, you can always spend the first part of the sales meeting asking the prospect questions to learn more about them and their current environment.

 And even if you get all of your key pre-qualifying questions in during the cold call, you should still focus the first part of the meeting on the prospect to learn more about them.
 There will always be more that you can learn in terms of what is going on on their side, and this is a great way to spend the first part of the sales meeting.